 Birmingham is fortunate in having a surprisingly rich variety of natural open spaces.
 The health of this natural environment and the wildlife it contains is important to everyone and needs to be cherished and enjoyed by all, both now and in the future.
 The Parks Department looks after these spaces and BTFL is supported by Parks staff in the site selection, ground preparation and care of the trees we plant.
 In early 2020, Birmingham became recognised as a Tree City of the World.

 Birmingham Civic Society

 The Birmingham Civic Society is a 100-year-old local charity working to make Birmingham a better place.
-The Society works in partnership with the City Council to run BTFL.
-Because the Birmingham Civic Society is a Registered Charity, BTFL can raise funds for tree planting through sponsorship and charitable donations.
+The Society runs BTFL on behalf of the City Council.
+Because the Birmingham Civic Society is a Registered Charity, BTFL can raise funds for tree planting through grant applications, sponsorship and charitable donations.